Homogenic: Writing and recording

 String arrangements were added late in the recording process.
 Björk had friend Eumir Deodato conduct, transcribe and compose original pieces for the few songs that Björk did not arrange for herself.
 To keep with the Icelandic theme of the album, Björk ordered the services of the Icelandic String Octet.
 By June 1997, the album was behind schedule and Björk was uncertain of the final track listing and unhappy with some of the recorded vocals.

 Music and lyrics

+Homogenic is an electronica, trip hop, art pop, and experimental album.
+Additionally, it contains elements of IDM and techno.
+As Björk wanted to create an album with "a simple sound" and "only one flavour", the recording commenced with the working title Homogeneous.
+Björk soon altered the title to Homogenic, suggesting the concept of home: